globus-labs/stopping-power-ml/README.md

 You will notice that the name for each notebook starts with a number.
 To run the notebooks, execute them in the order indicated by this number because the output of some notebooks are used as inputs into the following notebooks.

-Many of these notebooks use [Parsl](parsl.org) to perform calculations in parallel.
-The notebooks are currently configured to use IPyParallel to execute calculations on your computer.
-Consequently, you must call `ipcluster start -n $n$` (where $n$ is the number of processors on your computer) before launching the notebooks.

 A word of warning: the two notebooks in the root directory `0_parse_qbox` and `1_generate_representation` take a significant amount of computing time to complete.